Pixel 9

-The Pixel 9, Pixel 9 Pro, and Pixel 9 Pro XL are a group of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 9, Pixel 9 Pro, and Pixel 9 Pro XL are a group of Android-based smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They serve as the successor to the Pixel 8 and Pixel 8 Pro, respectively.
 Sporting a redesigned appearance and powered by the fourth-generation Google Tensor system-on-chip, the phones are heavily integrated with Gemini-branded artificial intelligence features.

 The Pixel 9, Pixel 9 Pro, and Pixel 9 Pro XL were officially announced on August 13, 2024, at the annual Made by Google event, and were released in the United States on August 22 and September 4 for the Pixel 9 Pro Fold.